brando90/snap-cluster-setup/README.md

 ### First request CSID with Michael Bersntein as sponsor
 First create a CSID here and  please make your CSID the same as your Stanford SUNET id.
-Request it here:  https://webdb.cs.stanford.edu/csid and put Michael Bernstein as your CSID sponsor/supervisor
+Request it here:  https://webdb.cs.stanford.edu/csid and If you are a CS197 (only!) then:
+1. Put Michael Bernstein as your CSID sponsor/supervisor and e-mail you are doing cs197 with me.
+2. Put Sanmi Koyejo as your CSID sponor/supervisor and e-mail them you are planning to collaborate with me in research.
-Note: this is different from SNAP cluster sponsor.
+Note: this is different from SNAP cluster sponso (which you email il-action@stanford.edu), but CSID is needed first.

 ### Second get acces to SNAP